Naruto0/fplyst/README.md

 * sorry, it only parses two-element playlist.
 In my config the info consists of two ```<a href=>``` tags, so edit accordingly or edit whole code
 * it should work with UTF-8 since i had hard time to convert iy to python3 (i'm joknig, 'twas only minute)
 * does not work on "program" or "shows" when there is no info.
 If you are willing to help me with anything, pull requests are welcome!
-* It does not work with javascript generated ```<html>``` code however, beware of selenium using another xpath notation than lxml.
+* It does work with javascript generated ```<html>``` code.
+However, selenium uses another xpath notation than lxml.
 So when you use one path for lxml, you have to use another when using selenium option.